orestbida/cookieconsent/Readme.md

     // shows cookie-consent modal after 0 milliseconds cc_delay : 0,

-    // if specified, a dark mode will be enabled (toggle the class to see it) cc_dark_mode_class : 'dark_mode',

     // if url is specified, the cookie-consent policy will not be generated
     // and the learn more button will instead be linked to the specified url